Microsoft Copilot $21 now $18/user/month + 1 month free

 Microsoft’s research shows the average Copilot user saves 1.2 hours per week.
 That’s 12 minutes per day — not revolutionary, but it adds up fast across a team.

-With Bond’s free month offer through March 31st, you’re looking at one month covered plus $18/user pricing through March.
+With Bond’s free month offer through June 30th, you’re looking at one month covered plus $18/user pricing through June.
 Take advantage of this offer

-“What’s this going to cost me?”
+“What’s Copilot going to cost me?”

-For a 25-person team through March 31st: $450/month ($5,400/year).
-After March, it adjusts to $525/month.
+For a 25-person team through June 30th: $450/month ($5,400/year).
+After June, it adjusts to $525/month.
 That’s less than one employee working 4 extra hours of overtime each week.

 If your team uses Outlook, Teams, SharePoint, or OneDrive, you’re already set.
 Copilot Business works with the data you already have in your Microsoft 365 environment.
 No data migration required.
+Why Waiting for Perfect Data Means Never Starting with AI

 Fair question.
 That’s why you start with 5-10 people who are drowning in email and meetings.
 Pilot for 60 days.
 If it’s not saving them time, you’ll know fast.